Compressible turbulent convection in highly stratified adiabatic background: Final discussion

 \section{Final discussion}

-The objective of the present study was to take the least complex, but fully compressible turbulent convection system to study the genuine effects of compressibility isolated from other major contributions to a non-Boussinesq behavior, such as temperature-dependent material properties, beyond the Oberbeck-Boussinesq and anelastic limits.
-We aimed at a configuration that is operated in the limit of strongly decreasing mean profiles of the thermodynamic state variables, the high stratification regime.
+The objective of the present study was to take the least complex, but fully compressible turbulent convection system to study the genuine effects of compressibility isolated from other major contributions to a non-Boussinesq behavior, such as temperature-dependent material properties, and to go beyond the Oberbeck-Boussinesq and anelastic limits.
+We took a configuration in the limit of strongly decreasing mean profiles of the thermodynamic state variables --- the high stratification regime.
 It corresponds to the dissipation number of $D\to 1$ for small superadiabaticity $\epsilon$.
 One prominent example for such a configuration might be the convection dynamics close to the solar surface.
-Even though the aim of our work is {\em not} to provide a realistic modeling of particularly this complex multi-physics flow and transport process, that involves the coupling to magnetic fields and radiation transfer, the present simulations provide an insight into generic physical mechanisms which lead to highly asymmetric thermal plume motions, the fundamental local process in any convection flow that triggers fluid turbulence and transports heat.
-The limit cases of our simplified configuration leads already to a sparse network of thin plume structures which resembles similarities to the granule network at the Sun, see again figure \ref{fig:Fig1}(b).
+Even though the aim of our work is {\em not} to provide a realistic modeling of particularly this complex multi-physics flow, that would involve the coupling to magnetic fields and radiation transfer, the present simulations provide an insight into generic physical mechanisms which lead to highly asymmetric thermal plume motions, the fundamental local process in any convection flow that triggers fluid turbulence and transports heat.
+The limit cases of our simplified configuration lead already to a sparse network of thin plume structures which resembles similarities to the granule network at the Sun, see again figure \ref{fig:Fig1}(b).
 These coherent structures ``leak`` through the stratified top region and thus maintain a significantly reduced global turbulent heat transport.
-Future studies could aim at an increase of the aspect ratio and Rayleigh number together with a decrease of the Prandtl number and $T$-dependent material parameters.
+Future studies will aim at an increase of the aspect ratio and Rayleigh number together with a decrease of the Prandtl number and $T$-dependent material parameters.

 \textbf{Acknowledgements}